Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

-In Fig.~\ref{PAIRFIG} we show the imaginary part of the pair susceptibility $P''(\omega)$ for three disorder strengths.
-At weak disorder $P''(\omega)$ is very large at low $\omega$, whereas at strong disorder it has a clear two-peak structure with a characteristic energy scale $\omega_{\rm pair}$.
+In Fig.~\ref{PAIRFIG} we show the imaginary part of the pair susceptibility $P''(\omega)/\omega$ for three disorder strengths.
+At weak disorder $P''(\omega)/\omega$ is very large at low $\omega$, whereas at strong disorder it has a clear two-peak structure with a characteristic energy scale $\omega_{\rm pair}$.
 This dominant scale represents the typical energy required to insert a pair into the system.
 We find that $\omega_{\rm pair}$ collapses to zero at the SIT because there is no cost for inserting a pair into a condensate.

-Note that there is the possibility of low energy weight in $P"(\omega)/\omega$ originating from rare regions but their spectral weight is small.
+At sufficiently small energies our insulating state is similar to a Bose glass, in which rare regions~\cite{fisher1989} give rise to a very small but non-zero spectral weight in $P''(\omega)/\omega$ at low energies.
+Such Griffiths-McCoy-Wu singularities can be very difficult to pin down in numerical simulations and even in experiments.
+Nevertheless, we do indeed see some signs of low-energy spectral weight in, e.g., Fig.~\ref{PAIRFIG}B. In this paper, however, we focus on the most salient features in $P''(\omega)/\omega$.
+These are the \emph{peaks} at $\pm\omega_{\rm pair}$, which imply that the \emph{typical} energy cost to insert a pair is finite.

-\myheading{Local probes:} In Fig.~\ref{localdos} we track the behavior of various quantities with increasing disorder strength$V$.
-We show the LDOS $N(\RRR,\omega)$ at representative points, maps of the spatial variation of the density $n(\RRR)$, and the BdG pairing amplitude $\Delta(\RRR)=\langle c_{\RRR\downarrow} c_{\RRR\uparrow} \rangle$ (which cannot be computed in QMC).
-We see that the system becomes increasingly inhomogeneous with increasing disorder (moving from left to right in Fig.~\ref{localdos}).
-The SIT occurs due to loss of phase coherence between superconducting islands, seen as blue patches in the pairing amplitude $\Delta$-map.
+\myheading{Local probes:} In Fig.~\ref{localdos} we track the behavior of various local quantities with increasing disorder strength $V$.
+We show the LDOS $N(\RRR,\omega)$ at representative points, maps of the spatial variation of the density $n(\RRR)$, and the BdG pairing amplitude $\Deltaop(\RRR)=\langle c_{\RRR\downarrow} c_{\RRR\uparrow} \rangle$ (which cannot be computed in QMC).
+We see that the system becomes increasingly inhomogeneous with increasing disorder, as we move from left to right in Fig.~\ref{localdos}.
+The SIT occurs due to loss of phase coherence between superconducting islands, seen as blue patches in the map of the pairing amplitude $\Deltaop(\RRR)$.